Quest for a Lost Treasure: Venissa’s Dorona Grapes

 But first, the wine!
 A waiter brings over an exquisite looking bottle, with a label fashioned of pure gold leaf.
 The wine he pours is a match for the label — a stunning, vibrant gold.
 The nose smells of wild flowers and peaches with a hint of fresh grass.
 The taste is velvety, with more fruit, walnut, and balanced acidity for a full-flavored finish.

-Matteo Bisol, who manages Venissa, joins us.
+Matteo Bisol, winemaker and CEO for Venissa, joins us.
 He explains that the wine is fermented in glass and that the golden-colored skins are left for approximately 30 days to develop the color.
 The wine is then aged for two years.
 “Of course,” he adds, “the lagoon environment is essential to the flavor of the wine.”

 “Also, we don’t need to use pesticides because salt is sprayed naturally, thanks to the wind and the salty environment of the lagoon.
 All of which helps to kill bacteria and diseases.”